spdk/spdk/doc/nvme-cli.md

 spdk=0
 Default to 0 (off) and change to 1 (on) after switching to SPDK via "<spdk_folder>/scripts/setup.sh".

-core_mask=0x100
+core_mask=0x1
-Default to use the 9th core for the nvme-cli running.
+Default to use the first core for the nvme-cli running.

 mem_size=512
 Default to use 512MB memory allocated.